Back to blog

 What helps a bio page rank

-• A unique title and description.
+• A unique title and meta description for the page.

 What hurts ranking potential